Mouaz7/lab3-/README.md

 This project is for **personal, educational, and demonstration purposes only**.
 You may not copy, modify, distribute, or use it for commercial purposes without explicit permission from the author.

+Copyright (c) 2025 Mouaz7
+All rights reserved.

+This source code and associated files are provided for personal, educational, and demonstration purposes only.

+You may not:
+- Copy, modify, merge, publish, distribute, sublicense, or sell any part of the code.
+- Use the code for commercial purposes.
+- Remove this notice from the code.

+By accessing this repository, you agree to these terms.